Planning a trip to Ireland? If your starting point is Dublin, you are in luck! We have 52 fabulous things to do in Dublin you can’t miss!

 This imposing hall above the Book of Kells welcomes visitors from around the world.
 The library has the right to receive every book published in Ireland.
 Many are now held off-site.
 Scavenger hunt tip: search for particular famous Irish figures amongst the busts.

 This is the most famous historic document in Dublin and it rests in Trinity College.
 Enjoy the historic description prior to standing in line to pass the illuminated manuscript.

 45. Hop on Public transportation

 One of the best values in Dublin, ride the Airlink from the airport to downtown for 1/4 the price of a taxi.
-Bus lines, tram (Luas), and train make most of Dublin easily accessible.
+Bus lines, trams (Luas), and trains make most of Dublin easily accessible.

 46. Search out Fun Selfie Signs